dunglas/mercure/CONTRIBUTING.md

 ### Configuring Visual Studio Code

-A configuration for VSCode is provided in the `.vscode/` directory of the repository.
+A configuration for Visual Studio Code is provided in the `.vscode/` directory of the repository.
-It is automatically loaded by VS Code.
+It is automatically loaded by Visual Studio Code.

 ### Finding Deadlocks